CartoDB/Windshaft-cartodb/docs/named_maps.md

 ```

 ## Use CartoDB.js to Create Named Maps
-Named maps can be used with CartoDB.js by specifying a named map in a layer source as follows.
-Named maps are treated almost the same as other layer source types in most other ways.
+Named Maps can be used with CartoDB.js, by specifying a Named Map in a layer source as follows.
+Named Maps are treated almost the same as other layer source types.

 ```js
 var layerSource = {